-Paige started here at Caring Animal Hospital in June of 2016.
-She came to us in her final year of the veterinary technology program at Baker College and graduated in June of 2017 as a Licensed Veterinary Technician after passing her board examination.
-Paige has interests in exotic animal medicine and wildlife rehabilitation.
-At home, she has a cat named Lola.
-In her free time she enjoys reading, camping, hunting, and just being outdoors
+Paige (she/her) started here at Caring Animal Hospital in June of 2016.
+She came to us in her final year of the veterinary technology program at Baker College before graduating in June of 2017.
+Paige has interests in exotic animal medicine and pathology.
+She lives in Charlotte with her husband, daughter, and cat named Lola.
+In her free time she enjoys reading, camping, hunting, and just being outdoors.

-Erica Suarez graduated from Baker College of Jackson’s Veterinary Technology Program in 2006 as a Licensed Veterinary Technician.
+Erica (she/her) graduated from Baker College of Jackson’s Veterinary Technology Program in 2006 as a Licensed Veterinary Technician.
 She has worked for Caring Animal Hospital since 2002 when she was hired in as an assistant.
 When not at work, Erica enjoys spending time with her family.
-She keeps her plate full as a dance, wrestling, and soccer mom.
+She keeps her plate full as a dance, wrestling, and football mom.
 Erica, and her husband, Rocky currently have 7 children.
-Her furry family members include 2 dogs, Tipp and R2D2, and 2 cats, Umbreon & Lucario.
+Her furry family members include 2 dogs, Tipp and R2D2, and cat, Lucario.
 Her personal interest in the veterinary field is animal behavior.
 Animal behavior is one the number one reason why pets are euthanized today.
 Erica feels, “If I can make a difference in just one pets life I have done my job.

-Maggie Smith started working in the veterinary field in 2001 as a receptionist and assistant.
+Maggie (she/her) started working in the veterinary field in 2001 as a receptionist and assistant.
 She loved it so much, she went back to school to become a LVT and graduated from Baker College of Flint in 2009.
 Since then Maggie has taken special interest in veterinary staff mental wellbeing, diversity in veterinary medicine, and all things practice management.
-During her time off Maggie loves to participate in local theater and has performed with Peppermint Creek Theater Company and Owosso Community Players.
-When she isn’t on the stage, she is enjoying the outdoors.
+During her time off Maggie loves to participate in local theater and has performed with Peppermint Creek Theater Company and The Lebowsky Center for the Performing Arts.
+When she isn’t on the stage, she is probably enjoying the outdoors or reading.
 She lives in Owosso with her cat Penny & ball python Weasley.
-She has a 21 year old son Caleb in college at Eastern Michigan University and lives in Ypsilanti, she is super proud of him and wishes he would visit her more often.
+Her son Caleb graduated from Eastern Michigan University and lives in Ypsilanti, she is super proud of him and wishes he would visit her more often.
 She loves working with Caring Animal Hospital’s fantastic staff and works hard to help the practice grow.